WordPress vs Adobe Dreamweaver: Which Platform Wins for You?

 What are the main differences between WordPress and Adobe Dreamweaver?

 WordPress is user-friendly, with themes and plugins ideal for beginners and small businesses.
-In contrast, Dreamweaver requires and provides developments, while Dreamweaver offers detailed design control.
+In contrast, Dreamweaver offers both development and design control.

 Is WordPress suitable for beginners?